KhronosGroup/Vulkan-Guide/chapters/protected.md

 To tell the driver to make the `VkQueue` protected, the `VK_DEVICE_QUEUE_CREATE_PROTECTED_BIT` is needed in `VkDeviceQueueCreateInfo` during `vkCreateDevice`.

-The following pseudo code of how an application could request for 2 protected `VkQueue` objects to be created from the same queue family:
+The following pseudo code is how an application could request for 2 protected `VkQueue` objects to be created from the same queue family:

 ```cpp
 VkDeviceQueueCreateInfo queueCreateInfo[1];